staccelerator/sta-blog/_posts/2018-08-20-sto-weekly-review-by-evercity-1319.08.2018.md

 ---
-title: "STO Weekly Review by Evercity 13–19.08.2018"
-date: 2018-08-20T14:41:13.469Z
+layout: post
 author: evercity
-layout: post
-published: true
 comments: true
+title: STO Weekly Review by Evercity 13–19.08.2018
+description: "Main news\U0001F525The World Bank is getting ready for the issuance of the first blockchain-based bond together with major Australian conglomerate Commonwealth Bank of Australia.
+The bond will become the first debt instrument in the world, created and managed with the usage of blockchain technology.
+The new bond type was called «bond-i»."
+date: 2018-08-20T14:41:13.469Z
+categories:
+  - News
+image: /assets/images/post-news-eng.png
 ---

-**Main news**

-🔥The World Bank is getting ready for the issuance of the first blockchain-based bond together with major Australian conglomerate Commonwealth Bank of Australia.
-The bond will become the first debt instrument in the world, created and managed with the usage of blockchain technology.
-The new bond type was called «bond-i».

 **Projects news**

 🕺🏻One of the security tokenisation pioneers [Polymath](https://polymath.network/) officially launched its dApp for the issuance of security tokens.
-The company claims having received thousands of applications, from which it chose 5 startups for the launch: 1) [7Pass](https://www.7passtoken.com/) for the funding of cannabis industry, 2) [MintHealth](https://minthealth.io/)bringing together medicine and blockchain, 3) [BlockState](https://blockstate.com/) ecosystem of financial products of the new generation, 4) startups financing system [Corl](https://corl.io/), 5) platform for the creation of blockchain patents [iPWE](https://ipwe.com/).
+The company claims having received thousands of applications, from which it chose 5 startups for the launch: 1) [7Pass](https://www.7passtoken.com/) for the funding of cannabis industry, 2) [MintHealth](https://minthealth.io/) bringing together medicine and blockchain, 3) [BlockState](https://blockstate.com/) ecosystem of financial products of the new generation, 4) startups financing system [Corl](https://corl.io/), 5) platform for the creation of blockchain patents [iPWE](https://ipwe.com/).

 **Regulations**